Book a Demo

 • Theaters

-To keep tenants and building employees satisfied, building managers have the challenging tasks of maintaining asset uptime and handling multiple work order requests.
+To keep corporate teams satisfied, building managers have the challenging tasks of maintaining asset uptime and handling multiple work order requests.
 With numerous floors, wings, departments and service requesters, work orders may get lost in the shuffle, which results in more asset downtime and reduced tenant satisfaction.

-Building managers turn to Maintenance Connection’s CMMS to diminish asset downtime and organize work orders.
+Building managers turn to building maintenance software to diminish asset downtime and organize work orders.
 Using preventive maintenance, building managers can service assets like:

 • Boiler rooms